Ruth Bader Ginsburg — "If I had any talent in the world, any talent that I don't have now, I would be a…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I think that the law should be a force for good in the world."
+"I think that the law should be a means to achieve equality."

 Associate Justice of the US Supreme Court (1993-2020), gender-equality litigator at the ACLU Women's Rights Project before the bench, and the second woman ever appointed.
 Closely associated with Sandra Day O'Connor (first woman Justice and her predecessor in that role) and Elena Kagan (Obama-appointed colleague).
 For an intellectual contrast, see Antonin Scalia, conservative originalist Justice (1936-2016) — RBG and Scalia disagreed on nearly every major constitutional case but maintained a famous personal friendship over opera.
 Their friendship-across-doctrinal-divide became the canonical example of judicial collegiality despite total disagreement — and Scalia's originalism vs RBG's living-Constitution liberalism are the cleanest two American constitutional methodologies.